ESRD Medicare

 ESRD Medicare and the Health Insurance Marketplace

-A person may be eligible for premium-free Part A, but not required to sign up for Medicare.
+An individual may be eligible for premium-free Part A, but not required to sign up for Medicare.
 If they choose to enroll in premium-free Part A, the beneficiary should enroll in Medicare Part B at the same time to ensure they are getting full coverage for dialysis and kidney transplant services (and to avoid a potential gap in coverage and/or a Part B late enrollment penalty).

 ESRD Medicare and Medicaid

-Special Notes
+Additional Notes

 Resources